 Fostering Friends Groups

 One of our major efforts is creating volunteer citizens groups who will speak for particular open space parcels, parks or trails.
 We help them organize, and guide them on governance, volunteerism, advocacy techniques, fundraising methods and much more.
-We can also provide insight into the Colorado Springs TOPS program – how it works, how to write a proposal, etc. (Link to Friends Groups page).
+We can also provide insight into the Colorado Springs TOPS program – how it works, how to write a proposal, etc. Here is the link to the Friends Groups page: https://www.trailsandopenspaces.org/about/friends-groups/

 TOSC can provide information on creating an advocacy organization like ours in your area.
 For more information, or if you would like to know more about trails, bikeways, parks or open space, call us at (719) 633-6884.
 We may also be reached through Contact Us.